ShinyRice/citpass/README.md

 Run time dependencies are glibc and libsodium.
 I'll make sure this program doesn't specifically depend on glibc, don't think that'll be hard.

 Compile time dependencies are GCC, Make, glibc, and libsodium.
+Make sure you install header files for glibc and libsodium, if you're in a distribution like Debian which packages these files separately.

-In your shell, change directory to the source directory, and run
+In your shell, change to the source directory, and run

 ```
 $ make